- Home

 Tempeh is a high-protein meat substitute.
 It’s made from fermented soybeans that are pressed into a compact cake.
 During the fermentation process, phytic acid (which decreases mineral absorption) is broken down.
 This helps to improve the digestion and absorption of food.

 Tempeh also has a high prebiotic content.
 Prebiotics are types of fibre that promote the growth of probiotics.
-Studies have also shown that prebiotic intake can improve stool frequency and reduce inflammation in the gut.
+Studies have shown that prebiotic intake can improve stool frequency and reduce inflammation in the gut.

 While similar to tofu, tempeh contains slightly more protein, fibre, iron, and potassium.
 It’s also a good dairy-free source of calcium and is often used as a dietary supplement by those who are lactose intolerant.
-Just 100g of tempeh contains only 10mg less calcium than found in one cup of standard milk.
+Just 100g of tempeh contains only 10mg less calcium than found in a cup of standard milk.

 For cooking inspiration, why not check out these tempeh recipes from Self?
 From tempeh bolognese to marinated peanut tempeh and tempeh bean burgers, hopefully there’s something here you’ll enjoy.